-At any given moment, there’s a heap of cookbooks at least three deep—quite often closer to three dozen deep—staring at me from my desk.
+At any given moment, there’s a heap of cookbooks at least three deep—and quite often closer to three dozen deep—staring at me from my desk.
 Taking up space in my closet.
 Cluttering my kitchen shelves.
-And littering the hardwood floor of my foyer.
+And littering the floors of our tiny home.

 Let me explain.
 I’m an editor.
 An editor who reviews books.
-But it’s not always apparent at first glance whether or not a cookbook is a keeper, so before deciding whether or not to make mention of a new release to you, dear reader, I deliberate, weighing the relative merits according to a sort of indefinable equation in my head—over and over and over again.
+It’s not always apparent at first glance whether or not a book is a keeper.
+So before deciding whether or not to make mention of a new release to you, dear reader, I deliberate, weighing the relative merits according to a sort of indefinable equation in my head, at all hours of day and night.
 At breakfast.
 In the shower.
 On walks with our four-pawed princess.
-As my mom natters away.
-Even during romantic dinners for two (or does that make it three?).
+As my mom natters away on the phone.
+Even as I sit down to romantic dinners for two.

-Meanwhile, throughout the teensy Manhattan apartment that I share with my husband, E, the books wait.
+Meanwhile, throughout the teensy Manhattan apartment that I share with my husband, the books sit.
 In stacks.
-Seussian stacks.
-Seussian stacks that I’m constantly shuffling and reshuffling as I mull things over.
-I’m left precious little choice but to defend these defects in our decor, protesting that they make us seem terribly literary and quite like the New Yorkers that we are.
-(E doesn’t buy it, either.)
+Seussian stacks that I’m constantly shuffling and reshuffling according to best books of the year or worth merely a mention or does nothing for me.
+It’s a defect in our decor and when E protests, I remind him the stacks make us seem terribly literary and quite like the New Yorkers that we are.
+(He doesn’t buy it, either.)

-What’s worse, thanks to what I suspect is OCD on David’s part, I’m tasked with keeping these books pristine as I peruse them.
 And so it goes all year long, E tripping over the stacks, our 64-pound princess nosing them curiously, and me frantically shooing them both away.
-(And you thought an editor’s job was glamorous.)
-Until late November, when David nudges me for a list of the year’s “best” cookbooks.
-That’s when I start ducking his phone calls.
+(You thought an editor’s job was glamorous?!
+Hah.)
+This continues until late November, when my deadline for our list of best cookbooks of the year nears.
+And that’s when I start ducking my publisher’s phone calls.
 Evading his emails.
 Finding excuses to cut our conversations short.
 You’d think I’d be glad to bid the books good riddance.
-But the indecisive part of me, the part I indulge all year long, starts over thinking what “the best” means, anyway.
+But the indecisive part of me starts overthinking what “the best” means, anyway.
 Who am I to say what’s best for you?
-People’s personal cookbook collections are like their lingerie or unmentionables drawer.
+People’s personal cookbook collections are like their lingerie drawer.
 Different styles, colors, sizes, preferences.

-And so I extricate those books I’ve been most territorial about these past 12 months—the ones that prompt me to make E pause videos of ’70s guitar heroes on YouTube so I can read him a list of ingredients; the ones that send me scrambling for the back of an envelope and a pencil to scribble a grocery list; the ones whose pages are starting to show signs of gentle wear (shhh!); the ones that “accidentally” fall off a stack and end up with a dented corner or a dinged dust jacket (“Oops!
+But the deadline looms.
+And so I extricate those books I’ve been most drawn to these past 12 months—the cookbooks that prompt me to read my husband a list of ingredients in between acoustic guitar videos on YouTube and ask him how that sounds for dinner, the cookbooks that send me scrambling for the back of an envelope and a pencil to scribble a grocery list, the cookbooks whose pages are starting to show signs of gentle wear, and especially the ones that “accidentally” fall off a stack and end up with a dented corner or a dinged dust jacket necessitating that I keep it rather than turn it over to our Leite’s Culinaria library (“Oops!
 Sorry, David, I guess I better keep that one…”).
 And within moments, I have my list.

-So without further ado, indecision, or ducking David, here’s the eclectic, perhaps unexpected, and, in my opinion, excellent array of the year’s books, the ones that I can’t imagine not telling you about.
-I’m sure of it. —Renee Schettler Rossi
+So without further ado, indecision, or ducking David, here’s the eclectic, perhaps unexpected, and, in my opinion, excellent array of the year’s books, the ones that I can’t imagine not telling you about.—Renee Schettler Rossi

 There’s nothing hip, trendy, or outré about pizza—or about Jim Lahey’s book My Pizza: The Easy No-Knead Way to Make Spectacular Pizza at Home (Clarkson Potter, $27.50).
 All he does is bring his signature superb—and simple—style to pizza.
 That’s more than plenty for us.
 You’ll find nothing here but crisp crusts so thin as to seemingly defy every law of physics, and toppings so inspired they could have come out of the ovens at Co., Lahey’s pizza joint in Manhattan, or, for that matter, the ovens in Naples, Italy.
 Nope, not trendy at all.
 Yet still perfect.